Islam and war: Algeria

 In 1830, Algeria was invaded by France; French colonial domination over Algeria supplanted what had been domination in name by the Ottoman Empire.
 Within two years, Abd al-Qādir was made an amir and with the loyalty of a number of tribes began a jihad against the French.
 He was effective at using guerrilla warfare and for a decade, up until 1842, scored many victories.
 He was noted for his chivalry.
 On December 21, 1847, Abd al-Qādir was forced to surrender.

 Abd al-Qādir is recognized and venerated as the first hero of Algerian independence.
 Not without cause, his green and white standard was adopted by the Algerian Liberation Front during the War of Independence and became the national flag of independent Algeria.

 The Algerian Civil War (1991–2002) was an armed conflict between the Algerian government and various Islamist rebel groups which began in 1991.
 By 1997, the organized jihad in Algeria had disintegrated into criminal thuggery and Algeria was wracked by massacres of intense brutality and unprecedented size.

 Southeast Asia

+In 1527, an invasion from the Demak Sultanate caused the destruction of the Hindu and Buddhist Majapahit empire.
 The Cham Muslims under Katip Suma declared a Jihad against the Vietnamese invasion of Champa in 1832 under Emperor Minh Mang.